01-edu/public/subjects/devops/master-the-ls/README.md

-## Master the ls
+## master-the-ls

 ### Instructions

-Create a script `master-the-ls`, that will do the following:
+Create a script `master-the-ls.sh`, that will do the following:

 - list the files and directories of the current directory.
 - Ignore the hidden files, the "." and the "..".